factor/factor/reference/allocator-full-comparison-20260908/AUDIT.md

 `../allocator-full-master-integration-20260908/README.md` on the integrated branch.
 That newer VM is not substituted into the frozen performance comparison.

-These correctness gates authorize the matched timing matrix; they do not establish a performance win.
+The complete matched timing matrices now pass on both native architectures.
+Their results do not justify changing the default: x86 favors linear scan, and ARM's apparent backtracking CPU advantage is confounded by large changes in host execution rate while retired work increases.
 Earlier targeted witnesses remain scoped evidence.
-The separate default bootstrap's last measured 3:11 result misses the requested two-minute limit; it is not converted into a passing timing claim by the compiler suite or callback results.
+See [the final results](RESULTS.md) for the full comparison and explicit limits.

+The newer merged source's fresh default bootstrap completes in 2:12 with a verified saved image.
+It still misses the requested two-minute budget.
+Its VM and boot seed differ from the earlier frozen candidate's 3:11 run; neither the compiler suite nor callback results turn this into a passing timing claim.